 What spices go well with chicken and rice?

-Common spices that pair beautifully with chicken and rice include garlic powder, onion powder, paprika, cumin, and turmeric.
-Fresh herbs such as parsley, cilantro, and thyme can enhance the flavors even further.
+Good spices include garlic powder, onion powder, paprika, cumin, and turmeric.
+Fresh herbs like parsley, cilantro, or thyme add even more flavor.

 Conclusion